Loading Dock Plan

 Dock heights that are too high or too low result in inefficient loading and offloading, which can significantly slow down delivery times.
 You also run the risk of product getting damaged during a cumbersome transfer process.
 If the heights of your delivery trucks vary, then calculate the midpoint of your highest and lowest trucks to determine the best loading dock height.

 Clearance is an important factor to consider when mapping out the width of your loading dock, especially when multiple trucks need to be accommodated at one time.
-Typically, bay sizes are twelve feet wide to give trucks ample room to back in without too much trouble.
+Typically, bay sizes are 12 feet wide to give trucks ample room to back in without too much trouble.
 Proper width also makes loading and unloading a smoother process.

 Dock Approach and Apron Size